lagom/lagom/docs/manual/scala/releases/Migration16.md

 akka.cluster.sharding.state-store-mode = persistence
 ```

+## Upgrading a production system

+As usual, before upgrading to Lagom 1.6.0, makes sure you are using the latest version on the 1.5.x series.

+Lagom 1.6.0 has a few new default settings that will prevent you to run a rolling upgrade.
+In case you prefer to run a rolling upgrade, you will need to opt-out from each of these new defaults as explained below.

+This is a summary of changes in Lagom 1.6 that would require a full cluster shutdown rather than a rolling upgrade:

+* The change in [[Akka Remote|Migration16#Remoting-Artery] default implementation.
+* The change in default [[Shard Coordination|Migration16#Shard-Coordination] strategy.

 ## Minor changes

 ### JSON Compression threshold

 When creating a serializer with `JsonSerializer.compressed[T]` compression will only kick in when the serialized representation is biger than a threshold.
 The default value for `lagom.serialization.json.compress-larger-than` has been increased from 1024 bytes to 32 Kilobytes.
 (See [#1983](https://github.com/lagom/lagom/pull/1983))

-## Cluster Shutdown changes

-This is a summary of changes in Lagom 1.6 that would require a full cluster shutdown rather than a rolling upgrade:

-* The change in default [[Shard Coordination|Migration16#Shard-Coordination] strategy.